jamescookie/quartz-monitor/README.md

-# Schwartz Monitor Plugin for Grails
+# Quartz Monitor Plugin for Grails

+This Grails plugin allows you to monitor and control Quartz jobs.
-This plugin is a fork of the [quartz-monitor](https://grails.org/plugin/quartz-monitor) plugin and supports the Grails [Quartz](https://plugins.grails.org/plugin/quartz) and Grails [Schwartz](https://plugins.grails.org/plugin/schwartz) plugins.
+It supports the Grails [Quartz](https://plugins.grails.org/plugin/quartz) and Grails [Schwartz](https://plugins.grails.org/plugin/schwartz) plugins.

-It allows you to view and administer all your Quartz job services in the web-ui.
+It allows you to view and administer all your Quartz jobs in the web-ui.

 ## Prerequisites